jen-abrahamson/starter-hugo-academic/content/publication/conference-paper/index.md

 ---

 {{% callout note %}}
-Click the _Cite_ button above to demo the feature to enable visitors to import publication metadata into their reference management software.
+Click the *Cite* button above to demo the feature to enable visitors to import publication metadata into their reference management software.
 {{% /callout %}}

+{{% callout note %}}
+Create your slides in Markdown - click the *Slides* button to check out the example.
+{{% /callout %}}

+Supplementary notes can be added here, including [code, math, and images](https://wowchemy.com/docs/writing-markdown-latex/).

 {{% callout note %}}
 Create your slides in Markdown - click the _Slides_ button to check out the example.